archlinux-downgrade/downgrade/doc/downgrade.8.md

 # OUTPUT

-Just calling **downgrade** on a package will lead to the following output:
+Calling **downgrade** on a package will lead to the following output:

 _Example:_

-    Available packages (community):

     -  1)  terraform    0.11.11  2  remote
     -  2)  terraform    0.11.12  1  /var/cache/pacman/pkg